 Dr. Charles C. Bass, a medical doctor and dean of Tulane University School of Medicine spent 20 years of his life researching and developing the optimal oral hygiene method.
-His legacy is a revolutionary designed toothbrush and brushing technique to keep your teeth for a lifetime.
+His legacy is a revolutionary designed toothbrush and brushing technique.
 When Dr. Bass died at 100 years of age he had all his teeth.

 The Dr. Bass toothbrush has 3 rows of bristles, 6 tufts to a row, evenly spaced.
 This toothbrush design allows the bristles to enter the gum line crevice to remove foreign particles, bacteria, plaque thereby reducing cavities and preventing gum infection.